assetnote/ghostbuster/README.rst

 are targeting.

 While AWS frequently bans accounts that are attempting to perform this attack pattern, no long term fix has been released by AWS.

-As a result, AWS customers have been and are still vulnerable to subdomain takeover attacks through dangling elastic IPs.
+The impact of dangling elastic IP subdomain takeover attacks are more serious than a typical subdomain takeover where you can only control the content being served.
+With dangling elastic IP takeovers, it is possible for an attacker to do the following:

+-  Claim SSL certificates for the subdomain
+-  Listen for traffic on all ports (potentially discovering sensitive information still being sent to the subdomain)
+-  Run server-side scripts with the ability to steal HTTPOnly cookies, typically leading to a one-click account takeover attack when cookies are scoped to ``*.domain.com``

 Project Features
 ----------------